64kramsystem/vga-passthrough/3_BASIC_SETUP.md

 All the commands must be run with sudo permissions.

+This guide assumes a reasonably modern machine and O/S, since several things have changed in the last years (CPU power saving, bug fixes in the kernel, etc.).

 ## Install/prepare required software

 For a full installation, the following software is required: